Dinozzzzzz/olist-delivery-time-forecast/README.md

 # Olist Delivery Time Forecasting

 This project uses the Olist e-commerce dataset to predict average delivery time for new customers using Python and machine learning.
+A detailed project report is included in this repository for additional context.

 ## Project Objective
 The goal of this project is to forecast delivery time and generate business insights that can support logistics planning and improve customer experience.